satlawa/boku_rs_image_processing/README.md

 * **directory lab** has the code used in the lecture
 * **directory final_project** has the code for the crop classification task

+The final project classifies agricultural crops in the Marchfeld region, Austria.